tothantonio/pathfinding-visualizer/README.md

 `Select.tsx` defines a Select component that renders a dropdown menu.
 It takes in props for the current value, change handler, options, label, and disabled state.
 It is used for selecting maze algorithms and speeds.

 `PlayButton.tsx` defines a PlayButton component that renders a button to start or reset the visualization.
 It takes in props for the click handler, disabled state, and whether the graph is currently visualized.
 The button displays a play icon or a reset icon based on the visualization state.

+`runMazeAlgorithm.ts`
+This file contains the runMazeAlgorithm function, which selects and runs a maze generation algorithm based on the provided maze type.
+It supports two algorithms: BINARY_TREE and RECURSIVE_DIVISION.
+The function also handles enabling and disabling the UI during the maze generation process.

+`constructBorder.ts`
+This file contains the constructBorder function, which constructs a border of walls around the grid.
+It iterates over the grid's edges and marks the tiles as walls, except for the start and end tiles.

+`verticalDivision.ts`
+This file contains the verticalDivision function, which is part of the recursive division maze generation algorithm.
+It creates a vertical wall with a passage and then recursively divides the remaining sections.

+`recursiveDivision.ts`
+This file contains the recursiveDivision function, which is the main function for the recursive division maze generation algorithm.
+It decides whether to divide the grid horizontally or vertically based on the dimensions and then calls the respective division function.

+`horizontalDivision.ts`
+This file contains the horizontalDivision function, which is part of the recursive division maze generation algorithm.
+It creates a horizontal wall with a passage and then recursively divides the remaining sections.